 - (1) Sites should be developed in a coordinated manner to complement adjacent structures through placement, architecture and size or mass.
-Where possible, commercial uses requiring floor areas in excess of 10,000 square feet should be designed to appear as several distinct, although attached, structures, each with a floor area no greater than 6,000 square feet to reduce the visual impact of a single, larger building mass in keeping with the scale of existing structures in Leonardtown. - (2) Whenever possible, commercial buildings on the same site should be clustered and incorporate plazas, courtyards, pocket parks, and other pedestrian use areas. - (3) Sites occupied by commercial uses should be designed to avoid the appearance of domination by automobiles.
-Positive methods to achieve this guideline include: - (a) Orienting buildings to fronting streets and placing some of the parking at the rear and/or sides; - (b) Designing the required parking area into a series of smaller, discrete, connected lots rather than a large uninterrupted parking lot(s): - (c) Providing well-defined pedestrian walkways through parking areas and from public sidewalks into the site.
-Well-defined walkways utilize pavers, changes in color, texture, and composition of paving materials and vertical plantings such as trees and shrubs.
-The minimum width of walkways should be five feet. - (d) Parking areas should be designed to be partially screened from view from adjacent streets and building occupants. - [1] Screening can be accomplished through a number of methods, including: - [a] Orienting buildings away from parking areas; - [b] Placing buildings between streets and parking lots/areas; - [c] Using extensive landscape screening, berms, and architecturally treated walls. - [2] Methods utilized should be designed to accomplish the intended screening while allowing adequate safety and surveillance of the parking areas.
+Where possible, commercial uses requiring floor areas in excess of 10,000 square feet should be designed to appear as several distinct, albeit attached, structures, each with a floor area no greater than 6,000 square feet to reduce the visual impact of a single larger building mass in keeping with the scale of existing structures in Leonardtown. - (2) Whenever possible, commercial buildings on the same site should be clustered and incorporate plazas, courtyards, pocket parks, and other pedestrian use areas. - (3) Sites occupied by commercial uses should be designed to avoid the appearance of domination by automobiles.
+Positive methods to achieve this guideline include: - Orienting buildings to fronting streets and placing some of the required parking at the rear and/or sides; - Designing the required parking area into a series of smaller, discrete, connected lots rather than a large uninterrupted parking lot(s); - Providing well defined pedestrian walkways through parking areas and from public sidewalks into the site.
+Well defined walkways utilize pavers, changes in color, texture, and composition of paving materials and vertical plantings such as trees and shrubs.
+The minimum width of walkways should be five feet. - Parking areas should be designed to be partially screened from view from adjacent streets and building occupants.
+Screening can be accomplished through a number of methods including:

+orienting buildings away from parking areas placing buildings between streets and parking lots/areas using extensive landscape screening, berms, and architecturally treated walls.

+Methods utilized should be designed to accomplish the intended screening while allowing adequate safety and surveillance of the parking areas.

-D. Building design.
+D. Building Design